Afijabi71/Splunk-SIEM-Project-Log-Monitoring-Threat-Detection/README.md

 ---
 ## What I Built

--Deployed Splunk Enterprise as a centralized SIEM -Configured Splunk Universal Forwarders on client systems -Implemented inbound and outbound firewall rules for secure log ingestion -Created custom indexes for structured log management -Performed host-based security investigations using Splunk Search & Reporting -Built dashboards for continuous monitoring -Configured alerts to detect potential Indicators of Compromise (IOCs) -Aligned monitoring activities with the NIST Cybersecurity Framewor
+- Deployed Splunk Enterprise as a centralized SIEM
+- Configured Splunk Universal Forwarders on client systems
+- Implemented inbound and outbound firewall rules for secure log ingestion
+- Created custom indexes for structured log management
+- Performed host-based security investigations using Splunk Search & Reporting
+- Built dashboards for continuous monitoring
+- Configured alerts to detect potential Indicators of Compromise (IOCs)
+- Aligned monitoring activities with the NIST Cybersecurity Framewor